home

 Research

-In all of these previous research activities, I have involved students in the research process.
-Over the years, I have had students accompany me to the Bahamas and the Caribbean, conduct interviews on the beaches of North Carolina, complete satellite analysis, and co-author journal articles.
+In all of these research activities, I have involved students in the research process.
+Over the years, I have had students accompany me to the Caribbean, conduct interviews on the beaches of North Carolina, complete satellite analysis, and co-author journal articles.
 If you are a student interested in these research projects, please do not hesitate to contact me.

 Page designed by Ryan Jordan.